ember-learn/ember-blog/content/the-ember-times-issue-199.md

 ## [Fill out the Ember Community Survey by April 7th! 🗳](https://emberjs.com/survey/2022/)

-The annual Ember Community Survey is open for just a few more days (until 4/7)!
+The annual Ember Community Survey is open for only a few more days (until 4/7)!
 This is another reminder that the Ember core teams would love to hear from you!

 The annual [Ember Community Survey](https://emberjs.com/survey/2022/) helps guide direction in the Ember ecosystem.
 The data informs project prioritization, sparks new ideas, and reveals opportunities for growth.